SeismicSource/sourcespec/README.md

 As a bonus, local magnitude $M_l$ can be computed as well.

-Event averages are computed from single station estimates.
-Outliers are rejected based on the [interquartile range] rule.
+Event summaries (mean, weighted mean, percentiles) are computed from single station estimates.
+For mean and weighted mean estimation, outliers are rejected based on the [interquartile range] rule.

 See the official [documentation] for more details.